 - Artichoke Hearts.
 Adding canned artichokes is an easy way to sneak in another tasty veggie.
-Artichokes are rich in fiber and vitamins.

 - Tomatoes.
 Juicy, sweet, and perfect in this pasta salad.

 - Mozzarella.
 Mozzarella pearls are the ideal size for a pasta salad like this one.
-They also taste fantastic with the other ingredients.

 - Basil.
 Fresh basil is a simple finishing touch that makes a world of difference.
 Fresh parsley can also be used here.

-- Add dressing to taste.
+- Add the Basil.
 ENJOY!